NordicWayInterchange/interchange/demo/single-node/README.md

 ## Postlude

-I you have followed this guide, congratulations!
+If you have followed this guide, congratulations!
 You have now registered a Capability with an associated Delivery, and a Subscription to receive the messages published.
 Additionally, you have sent a message on one side, and received it on the other.

 This is all done on one interchange, and with a single user.
 Of course, this being a clustered system, it is fully possible to send data on one node,